rickhallett/spiffy/README.md

 7. Find out which parts of Swagger files I do not need for dynamic generation of routes
 8. Improve logger at init and runtime
 9. Configure separate formatter for markdown
+10. Get custom domain to host Clerk services on Heroku